delprzemo/react-cheatsheet/README.md

 Note!
 Leave a :star: if you like it.
-When cheatsheet will reach 500 stars then I will create next one for Redux for you :nerd_face:
+When cheatsheet will reach 500 stars then I will create next one with Redux for you :nerd_face:

 # React Cheatsheet
 Set of basic functionalities from React in one place.